MatveiV/MatveiV/README_EN.md

 ---

-> *Trading platform, settlement system, or AI agent for your workflow: 20 years in FinTech + Python + LLM tools → an MVP you won't need to rewrite after the first release.*
+> *Trading platform, settlement system, or AI agent for your workflow:
+20 years in FinTech + Python + LLM tools → an MVP you won't need to rewrite*

 ---